randomir/namespace-packages-test/README.md

+# Namespace packages: battle-testing

-The goal of this repo is to test several hypothesis about namespace packages in Python 2, and more importantly in Python 3.
+The goal of this repo is to test several hypotheses about namespace packages and their usage in real-life scenarios.
+Tests are focused on Python 3, but for completeness we run them in Python 2, too.

 Different approaches for creating namespace packages are covered in PyPA's [Packaging namespace packages](https://packaging.python.org/guides/packaging-namespace-packages/)